quixio/quix-streams/docs/write.md

 ## Tags

-The Quix SDK allows you to tag data for `ParameterData` and `EventData` packets.
+Quix Streams allows you to tag data for `TimeseriesData` and `EventData` packets.
 Using tags alongside parameters and events helps when indexing persisted data in the database.
 Tags allow you to filter and group data with fast queries.

-Tags work as a part of the primary key inside `ParameterData` and `EventData`, in combination with the default Timestamp key.
+Tags work as a part of the primary key inside `TimeseriesData` and `EventData`, in combination with the default Timestamp key.
 If you add data values with the same Timestamps, but a different combination of Tags, the timestamp will be treated as a separate row.

 For example, the following code:

 === "Python"

     ``` python
-    data = ParameterData()
+    data = TimeseriesData()

     data.add_timestamp_nanoseconds(1) \
         .add_tag("CarId", "car1") \